alebuiles/alebuiles.github.io/README.md

 #### Undergraduate Research Assistant - Junior Developer
 **University of British Columbia**
 _May 2023 - Present, Kelowna BC, Canada_
-- Created over 50 unique questions for introductory Statistics courses, enhancing course content for inclusivity.
+- Created unique questions for introductory Statistics courses, enhancing course content for inclusivity.
 - Automated the extraction of learning outcomes from textbooks using Python, improving efficiency by 30%.
 - Established a testing framework on GitHub, enhancing project integrity and collaboration efficiency.